The Stalking Moon: Production

-The film marked the reunion between director Robert Mulligan, producer Alan J. Pakula and actor Gregory Peck, six years after their collaboration on To Kill a Mockingbird.
+Film rights to the novel were purchased in 1965 by Carthay Center Productions, the production arm of the National General Theatre Chain.
+The project was originally assigned to screenwriter Wendell Mayes who was also going to produce with George Stevens to direct.
+Gregory Peck was going to star.
+Mayes and Stevens dropped out, and Peck brought in director Robert Mulligan and producer Alan J. Pakula, who he had previously worked on To Kill a Mockingbird.
+A draft of the script was written by Horton Foote, who wrote Mockingbird.
+Then another one was done by Alvin Sergeant.

+Peck said, "The script appealed to me because it offered an interesting romance between two mature people against a background of suspense and action."

+Filming started 8 January 1968.
 It was filmed on location in Red Rock Canyon National Conservation Area and Valley of Fire State Park, both in Nevada, and at the Samuel Goldwyn Studio in Hollywood.

 Reception

 Vincent Canby of The New York Times wrote "There are some lovely individual things in The Stalking Moon—broad, Western landscapes, a moment in which Miss Saint suddenly catches her haggard look reflected in a train window, a scene in which Peck buys a railroad ticket at a desert crossing that explains the awful, dislocating distances on the frontier.
 Those, however, are random touches...Like Peck, the film moves stolidly forward with more dignity than excitement...Quite consciously, Mulligan and Alvin Sargent, who wrote the screenplay, have kept their focus on the poor whites, but unfortunately, none of them is especially interesting.
 They remain outlines for characters — the lonely frontiersman, the woman who has gone through horrors that are unspeakable (at least unspeakable in this film) to survive Indian captivity, and the small boy torn between two cultures."

+Filmink wrote the movie "was full of classy names – Eva Marie Saint, Robert Forster – and tried to be an elevated action movie but it was a box office disappointment and, truth be told, is a slightly flat effort."
+On the review aggregator website Rotten Tomatoes, 40% of 5 critics' reviews are positive.